 The effort to curb the spread of the Coronavirus has put additional responsibility on the elderly to manage their own medication regimens.
 In some cases, healthcare professionals themselves may be prevented by law from physically assisting patients.
 So, anything that can help could literally be considered a godsend, especially in the eyes of family members concerned for the wellbeing of their loved ones.

 Our multidose, blister-card packaging options provide intuitive solutions for simplifying the process for residents and caregivers alike.
 Meds are organized by day and time for safer and more convenient administration.
 Patients can see at a glance whether they took a dose or not.
-Even better, prescriptions are inherently synched for monthly refill at the pharmacy, supplying a safer alternative to filling weekly pill boxes.
+Even better, prescriptions are inherently synched for a monthly refill at the pharmacy, supplying a safer alternative to filling weekly pillboxes.

 Driving Better Results from Push-to-Pull

-Each individual blister-card has the capacity to hold up to 16 medications of various shapes and sizes, and may be labeled with the patient name and a detailed list of every drug included inside the pack (including corresponding descriptions and color-coded images or pictograms to indicate dosage time).
-Perforated edges around each allow the patient to tear off an entire row, turning the blister into its own labelled medication cup.
+Each individual blister card has the capacity to hold up to 16 medications of various shapes and sizes and may be labeled with the patient name and a detailed list of every drug included inside the pack (including corresponding descriptions and color-coded images or pictograms to indicate dosage time).
+Perforated edges around each allow the patient to tear off an entire row, turning the blister into its own labeled medication cup.